Stephenlungo/Zambia_GIS/README.md

 Wards
 Health Facilities
 Country Boundary
-The shape files are in both GeoJSON and TopoJSON formats
+The shape files are in GeoJSON